Welcome back! Continue where you left off

 Each section targets a specific refrigerant system.
 Select the equipment category that matches your work scope, then begin immediately with instant scoring.

-This free tool covers all four certification types required under the federal Clean Air Act — Core, Type I, II, III, and Universal.
-No registration, no fees, updated for the 2026 AIM Act regulating hydrofluorocarbon (HFC) production and use.
+Covers all four certification types required under the federal Clean Air Act — Core, Type I, II, III, and Universal.
+Updated for the 2026 AIM Act regulating hydrofluorocarbon (HFC) production and use.

 Begin Refrigerant Certification Prep →